jmf-nyu/miap_diglit/docs/sudo.md

 $ `sudo <command>`

+Note: If the user tries to run this command without including `sudo` and does not have the necessary permissions, the host system will return a message stating that access is denied.
+By including `sudo`, the user can now retrieve and edit the file's contents at the privileged level.

+## Possible Flags

+### `-p`
+The `-p` flag uses a custom password prompt with optional escape sequences.

+### `-u`
+The `-u` flag is used when you want to run the command as a user other than the default target user (usually root).

 ## Output
 The `ls` command has many different kinds of outputs as described below:
 * **Standard output** with no flags, which displays the names of directories and files within the directory where the command is run: